Haining Place and the Barony of Haining-Ross: 1930s descriptions

 In 1930 the building is described as an 'Old World Mansion on the Cessnock' and it was entered via a tall arched entrance that was topped by a weather vane and flanked by two lions'.
 It is referred to as 'Haining' or the 'Place of Haining' and a local tradition is recorded that Mary, Queen of Scots once stayed there.
 The building had two storeys in 1930 with an outside set of steps giving access to the upper or first floor storey, whilst the lower three stone vaulted chambers were only in use as a store.
 The ground floor windows were narrow slits as the walls were as thick as an ancient keep.
 The writer speculates that the first floor was built upon a ruined keep and records that the outside steps appeared a 'restoration' addition and that a fanlight of many panes of glass existed above the entrance as found in very old houses.
 It is further speculated that, as the dwelling has little traditional history attached to it, it may have seen use as dower house to a nearby estate.

-In 1931 the Kilmarnock Glenfield Ramblers had a outing to Riccarton Moss and Haining Place and commented on the ancient mansion-house of Haining which they considered as having once been much larger with its thick walls and 'springs of arches at different parts of the outside walls'.
+In 1931 the Kilmarnock Glenfield Ramblers had an outing to Riccarton Moss and Haining Place and commented on the ancient mansion-house of Haining which they considered as having once been much larger with its thick walls and 'springs of arches at different parts of the outside walls'.
 Several acres of apples and pear trees had existed around the 'Place' until recent times, however most had been cut down recently because of their age and lack of productivity.
 The 'Gipsy Steps' is the name given to the track that leads down to the ford and stepping stones across the Cessnock Water.